 Sec.
 6. Term of office.

-The regular term of office for city commissioner as herein provided for shall be two (2) years.
-But they shall be divided into two (2) classes whose terms of office shall end at different times.
-Immediately after election of the four (4) commissioners herein provided, they shall draw for terms.
-Two (2) of them shall serve until the first Tuesday in April, 1930, and until their successors shall have qualified; and two (2) of them shall serve until the first Tuesday in April, 1931, and until their successors shall have qualified.
-And thereafter, two (2) commissioners shall be regularly elected, according to the several expirations of terms of office, on the first Tuesday in April of each year, for full terms of two (2) years.
-But the mayor first selected under the terms of this charter shall hold office until the election of 1931, and thereafter he shall be elected every two (2) years.
+The City Commission shall be composed of a mayor and four commissioners who shall be elected in the following manner.
+The mayor shall be elected from the city at large for a term of three years at an election to be held on the uniform election day in May 2023.
+Regular elections for mayor shall be held on the uniform election day in May, or such other uniform election day as the Texas Legislature may from time to time designate, on each third year thereafter.
+Commissioners for place 1 and place 3 shall be elected at an election to be held on the uniform election day in May 2023.
+Commissioners for place 2 and place 4 shall be elected at an election to be held on the uniform election day in May 2024.
+After such elections, the commissioners so elected shall serve a three-year term.
+Thereafter, regular elections for commissioners shall be held on the uniform election day in May or such other uniform election day as the Texas Legislature may from time to time designate, in each year an election is necessary.
+The term for commissioner shall be three years.
+All elections shall be held in accordance with the state law for municipal elections.

 If Proposition 12 is approved by the voters on November 8, 2022, Section 6 of Article VI of the Slaton City Charter shall thereafter read as follows:

 The City Commission shall be composed of a mayor and four commissioners who shall be elected in the following manner.
 The mayor shall be elected from the city at large for a term of three years at an election to be held on the uniform election day in May 2023.
 Regular elections for mayor shall be held on the uniform election day in May, or such other uniform election day as the Texas Legislature may from time to time designate, on each third year thereafter.
 Commissioners for place 1 and place 3 shall be elected at an election to be held on the uniform election day in May 2023.
 Commissioners for place 2 and place 4 shall be elected at an election to be held on the uniform election day in May 2024.
 After such elections, the commissioners so elected shall serve a three-year term.
 Thereafter, regular elections for commissioners shall be held on the uniform election day in May or such other uniform election day as the Texas Legislature may from time to time designate, in each year an election is necessary.
 The term for commissioner shall be three years.
 All elections shall be held in accordance with the state law for municipal elections.